Skip to main content

 Growth Hormone Peptides a Different Axis

-A similar, yet distinct, axis governs (GH) production.
+A similar, yet distinct, axis governs growth hormone (GH) production.
 The hypothalamus releases Growth Hormone-Releasing Hormone (GHRH), which stimulates the pituitary to release GH.
 Peptides in this domain work by interacting with this pathway in a restorative manner.
 They do not introduce external GH; they prompt the body to make its own in a natural, pulsatile rhythm, which is critical for its effectiveness and safety.

 Peptide therapies work by prompting the body’s own glands to produce hormones, preserving natural biological rhythms.